• Angiotensin receptor complexes and their role in kidney and cardiovascular disease.

 In 2016, the laboratory published findings from BRET experiments tracking receptors in multiple different compartments within live cells in real-time (Tiulpakov et al., 2016).
 This means that the laboratory can now monitor multiple facets of receptor function in real-time, from ligand binding, to interactions with signalling molecules like G proteins, arrestin and Grb2, to internalisation and intracellular trafficking.

 More recently, work spearheaded by Dr Carl White has resulted in seminal articles using the CRISPR/Cas9 genome editing technology to insert BRET tags on endogenous proteins of interest to enable real-time investigation of protein-protein interactions and receptor trafficking (White et al., 2017), as well as ligand binding (White et al., 2019).

 Recent research highlights

-The laboratory has won a number of awards for its work, including A/Prof Pfleger being listed in the National Health and Medical Research Council (NHMRC) Ten of the Best Research Projects 2010 and winning the 2011 Australian Museum Eureka Prize for Emerging Leader in Science.
-Associate Professor Pfleger has been honoured with an NHMRC Research Excellence Award for the top ranked fellowship application in his category and has been awarded the 2016 Novartis Prize of the British Pharmacological Society.
+The laboratory has won a number of awards for its work, including Profesor Pfleger being listed in the National Health and Medical Research Council (NHMRC) Ten of the Best Research Projects 2010 and winning the 2011 Australian Museum Eureka Prize for Emerging Leader in Science.
+Professor Pfleger has been honoured with an NHMRC Research Excellence Award for the top ranked fellowship application in his category and has been awarded the 2016 Novartis Prize of the British Pharmacological Society.